30 years on, parallels with Plaza but currency universe very different

 The parallels are clear -- now, as in 1985, the dollar's strong rise has been a key factor driving global economic growth, financial flows and policy.
 But it is much harder today, in an infinitely more inter-connected and complex financial and economic landscape for policymakers to guide exchange rates.

-On September 22, 1985, at the Plaza Hotel in New York, the Group of Five leading industrialised powers - the United States, Japan, West Germany, Britain and France - agreed to act to reverse the destabilising surge in the dollar, which had gained more than 50 percent in value over the previous seven years.
+On September 22, 1985, at the Plaza Hotel in New York, the Group of Five leading industrialized powers - the United States, Japan, West Germany, Britain and France - agreed to act to reverse the destabilizing surge in the dollar, which had gained more than 50 percent in value over the previous seven years.

 The combined force of the G5 was so successful that less than two years later, with the dollar down some 40 percent, they, together with Canada, had to reconvene in Paris to forge what became known as the "Louvre Accord".